phughes3866/ShellRunner/README.md

 ##### ${selText}

 A string corresponding to the selected text in the active document.
 If multiple regions are selected the corresponding selections will be concatenated with "**multiSelSeparator**" as the separating string. "**multiSelSeparator**" defaults to a single space if not set.

+##### ${shellCommand}

+A copy of the *shellCommand*, as a string, before any substitution variables have been replaced.
+This string is presented to the shell in a $'literal-string' format.

 ##### User Defined Substitution Variables